 Preparation of this Document

-The Western Central Atlantic Fishery Commission (WECAFC) “Working Group on the Management of Deep-sea fisheries” was established by the fourteenth session of WECAFC in February 2012.
-This first meeting of the Working Group took the form of a “Technical Workshop on Bottom Fisheries in the High Seas Areas of the Western Central Atlantic”.
-This Technical Workshop was co-organized by WECAFC, the Food and Agricultural Organization of the United Nations (FAO), and the Ministry of Agriculture, Food, Fisheries and Water Resource Management of Barbados.
-The meeting was made possible through a financial contribution from the Government of Japan under project Fisheries Management and Marine Conservation within a Changing Ecosystem Context (GCP/INT/253/JPN).
+The Working Group on the Management of Deep-sea Fisheries of the Western Central Atlantic Fishery Commission (WECAFC) was established by the fourteenth session of WECAFC in February 2012.
+Its first meeting took the form of a “Technical Workshop on Bottom Fisheries in the High Seas Areas of the Western Central Atlantic”.
+This Technical Workshop was coorganized by WECAFC, FAO and the Ministry of Agriculture, Food, Fisheries and Water Resource Management of Barbados.
+The meeting was made possible through a financial contribution from the Government of Japan under the project Fisheries Management and Marine Conservation within a Changing Ecosystem Context (GCP/INT/253/JPN).
 The meeting was held in Christ Church, Barbados, from 30 September to 2 October 2014.

+The documents included as Appendixes 5–7 are reproduced as submitted.